 - Business Informatics Center is committed to provide educational opportunities through concentrated, highly-structured programs of study that prepare students for entry-level positions; to provide curricula that reflect the needs of a changing job market; to provide an opportunity for students to acquire the skills for occupational growth, including the understanding of employer expectations; to provide graduates with assistance in securing employment in their field of training.

-The teacher population of 4 teachers has declined by 77% over five years.
+- The teacher population of 2 teachers has stayed relatively flat over five years.

 - College Location Mi.
 Students